Skip to main content

 Rotating C1 vertebra

-Above: C1, also known as atlas with a superior view.
+Above: C1 vertebra, also known as atlas with a superior view.

-C2 is also called axis.
-Axis allows both the skull and the atlas to rotate, so the head can be turned from side to side by neck muscles.
-The axis, or C2 vertebra, also has a bulbous vertical process not found in any of the other vertebrae called the dens and it is what allows the axis vertebra (C1) above it to rotate.
+The C2 vertebra is also called axis.
+Axis allows both the skull and atlas (C1 vertebra) to rotate, so the head can be turned from side to side by neck muscles.
+Axis, or the C2 vertebra, also has a bulbous vertical process not found in any of the other vertebrae called the dens, and dens is what allows atlas (C1 vertebra) above it to rock right to left around dens.
 This rotation made possible with the C1-C2 articulation enables individuals to move their head side to side to shake their head "no."

 Diagram of C2 axis